mdcao/npAnalysis/README.md

 ###Species identification
-The species identification pipeline requires a database of genomes of interest.
-Simply put all the genomes together in a fasta file.
-Each genome can have multiple sequences for chromosomes, plasmids etc. Also prepare an index file with list of sequences mapped to each species.
+The species identification pipeline requires a database of genomes of interest which is simply the concatenation of all genomes in fasta format.
+Prepare an index file which specifies the species of each sequence in the database.
 For example:

 genomeDB.fasta
-> >NC_123456 Chromosome of species S
+> >NC_0000011 Chromosome of species Genus1 species1
+ACGTACGTACGT
+>NC_00000012 Plasmid 1  of species Genus1 species1
+ACGTACGTACGT
+>>NC_00000013 Plasmid 2  of species Genus1 species1
+ACGTACGTACGT
+>>NC_00000021 Chromsome of of species Genus1 species2
+ACGTACGTACGT
+>>NC_00000031 Chromsome of of species Genus2 species3
+ACGTACGTACGT